 If running multiple product instances, a separate service account is required for each instance.
 However, when creating the accounts, only one can have the service principal names (required for Kerberos) associated with it.

-Please review the Built-in Active Directory and load balancing / F5 / VIP section for more details.
+Please review the load balancing / F5 / VIP section for more details.

 Windows Vista, 7, 2008 and AES 256 bit encryption